Happy Tuesday, Hawks!

 We will be practicing a variety of styles following the six traits of writing process.
 Through continued practice, both in school and at home, students will become more confident expressing their ideas on paper using detail, proper grammar and mechanics.
 Spelling is only checked on the final drafts; however, grammar will be assessed in all writing.

 Time will be provided during the school day for independent reading and students are encouraged to read at home as well.
 There are times that I will assign a worksheet for homework that we are working on in class.
 This will help reinforce the skill we are covering and also help with increasing fluency and comprehension.
 Students are expected to justify their responses with evidence from the text.
+It is expected that your child read for at least 20 minutes per night.

 Each student is asked to bring a note stating the reason for his/her absence the day they return.
 Students who miss school will have the classwork collected and stored on his or her desk.
 The student is responsible for completing that work and turning it in.
 If you are able to pick up your child’s assignments in the afternoon, please call and I will prepare the folder.
 I encourage your child not to be absent if at all possible because some very important skills will be missed.

 Your child’s papers will come home in a special folder every week.
 Please sign the inside sheet and return it with the folder the following school day.
+You can put any notes or papers for me in your child’s folder, and he/she can give them to me on Monday.

 Feel free to come in and eat lunch with your student on this special day!
 Birthday treats are shared in the cafeteria during lunch.
 Please keep in mind that we have children with food allergies in our class.
 Kindly send me a note or an email before bringing in treats for the class.
 There are some nut free treats I can recommend so that all students are included.